wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

   - All unsupported data fields are treated as `T{TEXT}` (e.g. arbitrary attribute with text as it is)
   - All unsupported templates are treated as [`0` Generic](./Operation-Data.md#0-generic)

-## Process of Offline Signature Signing
+## Offline Signature Process Description

 ### 1. Generate QR Codes